-FOSB is 100% volunteer powered.
+FOSB is 100% volunteer powered, and most of the work we do happens through our committees.
 Whether you volunteer at one event or take on a lead role for the whole school year, FOSB committees are a great way to get involved.

 Bike/Walk to School Committee: Works to increase the number of families walking and biking to school and plans Bike to School Month activities each May.